-This paper demonstrates that address structure is key to understanding interesting properties of large aggregates, such as their packet count distributions.
-We presented a multifractal model of observed addresses, and showed that it well models many properties of the address structures we collected.
+Address structure is key to understanding some interesting properties of large aggregates, such as their packet count distributions.
+A multifractal model of observed addresses can echo many properties of the address structures we collected.
 We developed specific structural characterizations to examine how addresses aggregate at different levels.
-Finally, we demonstrated that address structure differs between sites, yet is relatively insensitive to sample size and stable over short time scales.
+These structural characterizations differ between sites, yet are relatively insensitive to sample size and stable over short time scales.
+Without a convincing description of how address structure arises, the results of these explorations must be considered preliminary.